 The Last Kale Article You Will Ever Need.

-Kale lovers can be described pretty easily, they’re farmers market attending, Chaco wearing, bunny hugging, hipster millennials.
-And just like it’s easy to see who is a kale lover, It’s not hard to see who kale haters are either, they’re google search inquiries generally include “why kale is actually really bad for you.”
+Kale lovers can be described pretty easily.
+They’re farmers-market-attending, Chaco-wearing, bunny-hugging, hipster millennials.
+And just like it’s easy to see who is a kale lover, it’s not hard to see who kale haters are either.
+Their google search inquiries generally include “Why kale is actually really bad for you.”

-Everyone knows the culture surrounding kale, especially thanks to the role that social media played in it’s rise to fame.
-But not everyone really understands the reasons why by 2014 99% of doctors backed the addition of this veggie to your diet.
+Lots of people know the culture surrounding kale, especially thanks to the role that social media played in it’s rise to fame.
+But not everyone really understands the reasons why by 2014, 99% of doctors backed the addition of this veggie to your diet.

 Kale has existed for hundreds of thousands of years as far as we can discern,